logo

 • Dogs that are currently competing, but struggling with consistency, or having issues with specific exercises.

-• Dogs that have competition skills in place, but sensitivity issues are currently blocking the start of their competition career.
+• Dogs that have some sport specific behaviours in place, but sensitivity issues are currently blocking progress.

 Teaching Approach